 This topic applies to Dynamics 365 Customer Engagement (on-premises).
 For the Power Apps version of this topic, see: Solutions overview

-Solutions exist so that a Dynamics 365 Customer Engagement (on-premises) can be purchased, shared, or otherwise transported from one organization to another.
+In Dynamics 365 Customer Engagement (on-premises), solutions are leveraged to transport apps and components from one organization to another or to apply a set of customizations to existing apps.
+A solution can contain one or more apps as well as other components such as site maps, entities, processes, web resources, option sets, and more.
 You can get solutions from AppSource or from an independent software vendor (ISV).
 A solution is a file that you can import in to an environment as an app or to apply a set of customizations to an existing app.

 More information: Whitepaper: Patterns and Principles for Solution Builders